-Kind and Easey or Leander and Hero is an English Country Dance.
+Kind and Easey ~ A. Shaw or Leander and Hero is an English Country Dance.
 It was devised by Nathaniel Kynaston in 1716 and published in Twenty Four New Country Dances for the Year 1716.
 It was interpreted by Andrew Shaw in 2006 and published in Emperor of the Moon.
 It is a proper Duple Minor dance.
 The minor set lasts 36 bars.

 Playford (I can't find Walsh's original) writes:

 Note: The first Strain twice, and the last but once.

 The two first Men Figure thro' the first and 2d We. cast off and turn single in their Places The We. do the same All four go half round and turn single; the first Cu. lead down the Middle below the 3d Cu. and back again; then take Hands with the 2d Cu. and go half round, first Cu.
 Sett, cut clean two Steps forward, and cast off